- Move the TV and Computer Somewhere Else

 These multiple light sources are also convenient.
 For example: Need to go to the bathroom?
 Turn on a dim night light to provide just enough illumination to keep you from stumbling, but not enough to jolt you awake.
 Need to get up and get dressed early, but don’t want to wake up your partner?
 Turn on a pin light far from the bed.
 You get the idea.

-While energy-efficient and very popular for home light fixtures, LED bulbs are definitely the worst choice for the bedroom.
+Bright white LED bulbs are definitely the worst choice for the bedroom.
 They emit more blue light—the same kind of artificial light that makes using digital screens detrimental to sleep health—than any other alternative.
-The same goes for the spiral-shaped compact fluorescent bulbs (CFBs); energy-efficient and long lasting, but heavy on blue light emission.
-Use LED bulbs and CFBs for other areas, instead; like the kitchen or patio.
-Halogen bulbs are also not a good option, as they’re very bright and get very hot.
+The same goes for the spiral-shaped compact fluorescent bulbs (CFBs).
+They’re energy-efficient and long lasting, but heavy on blue light emission.

 You’re probably already using our second-to-best recommendation: incandescent bulbs.
 They’re easy to find, inexpensive, and the light they give off it warm but not too bright; although they’re not energy-efficient.
 Unless you’re losing a lot of sleep and are at a point where you want to try anything that will help, you can probably stick to these bulbs.

 If you want to go the extra mile, though, experiment with red light, as the idea that red light is conducive to sleep has been studied extensively.
 You can try this out first by using red Christmas lights that you may have in storage.

 Not feeling the faintly bordello-like atmosphere of an all-red lit room?
 There are many kinds of red spectrum bulbs and red tinted LEDs available these days, with newer ones marketed as sleep solutions.
 Here are some affordable options we’ve found: